Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Introduction

 To sum up, in this paper we develop a framework for modelling and simulating extreme precipitation in space, based on latent Gaussian models and the spatial conditional extremes model.
-This is applied for simulating precipitation extremes using a high-resolution data set of hourly precipitation from a weather radar in Norway.
-We separately model precipitation occurrences and intensities to avoid problems with the point mass at zero precipitation.
-The spatial distribution of precipitation occurrences is described using four competing models, while the marginal distributions of nonzero precipitation are modelled by merging two latent Gaussian models, with a gamma likelihood and a GP likelihood, respectively.
+This is applied for creating precipitation extremes scenarios using a high-resolution data set of hourly precipitation from a weather radar in Norway.
+The modelling framework builds upon previous work by \citet{SimpsonEtAl2023Highdimensionalmodeling} and \citet{VandeskogEtAl2024efficientworkflowmodelling}, but we extend it by proposing novel empirical diagnostics for choosing model components of the spatial conditional extremes model, and we use these for proposing new parametric functions for the model components, which allow for better data utilisation through a lower extremal threshold.
+We also propose a new method for modelling precipitation zeros within the spatial conditional extremes framework, by separately modelling precipitation occurrences and intensities.
+The spatial distribution of the precipitation occurrences is described using four competing models, while the marginal distributions of nonzero precipitation are modelled by merging two latent Gaussian models, with a gamma likelihood and a GP likelihood, respectively.
 We employ a latent Gaussian model version of the spatial conditional extremes model for describing the extremal dependence of the nonzero precipitation.
-We also develop new empirical diagnostics for choosing model components of the spatial conditional extremes model, and we use these for proposing new parametric functions for the model components, which allow for better data utilisation through a lower threshold.
 The remainder of the paper is organised as follows: The weather radar data are presented in Section~\ref{sec:data}.
 Then, Section~\ref{sec:model_framework} describes our general framework for modelling spatial extreme precipitation, and in Section~\ref{sec:case_study}, we apply our framework for modelling and simulating extreme precipitation using the chosen radar data.
 The paper concludes with a final discussion in Section~\ref{sec:conclusion}.